telerik/document-processing-docs/libraries/radpdfprocessing/model/js-actions/javascript-actions.md

 As of **Q4 2024** RadPdfProcessing provides support for:

 *  **JavaScript actions** associated with documents, pages, form fields, etc.
-*  **Trigger events** - represent a set of events that can trigger the execution of an action.
+*  **Event triggered actions** - represent actions that can be executed after a certain event in the respective viewer (e.g. RadPdfViewer, Adobe or a web browser) is triggerred.

 JavaScript Actions are represented by the **JavaScriptAction** class storing in its public **Script** property the JS content as plain text.